Using Electronic Bluebook™ (EBB) at Duke University School of Law

 1. Technical Requirements:

 Your computer must be able to connect to the Internet during the exam, with either a wired Ethernet connection or a wireless network connection.
-For optimal performance we strongly recommend you use a wired Ethernet connection.
-EBB will upload the final version of the exam to a law school server and you will not need to furnish a diskette or other media.
+For optimal performance we recommend you use a wired Ethernet connection.
+EBB uploads the final version of the exam to a law school server; you do not need to use a flash drive or other media.

-The download of EBB provided on this page is for use only by students in Duke Law courses, and will not work for EBB purposes at other institutions.
+The download of EBB provided on this page is for use only by students in Duke Law courses, and will not work for EBB purposes at other institutions or at Duke's Sanford School.

 2. Downloading and Installing EBB: